berkayersoy/Excel-Wine-Reviews-Analysis-/README.md

 My initial questions that I wanted to answer from this data set were:
 1) Is there a correlation between wine price and rating ?
-2) Which price range gives us the top ratings with less bucks ?
+2) Which price range gives us the top rated wines with least bucks ?
 3) Where are my personal favorite wine varieties (Merlot and Cabernet Sauvignon) rated in the scale ?

 So the dataset was in csv format so I easily loaded into my excel sheet.
 Since this is going to be an ad-hoc analysis fast pivot table creation and looking for insights, I didn't see the use of formatting the data as a table and dived into the creation of the pivot table and charts.